mfloto/dualis-notifier/README.md

 ## future plans
 In the future this script will be migrated to GCP (or similar): It will run as a Cloud Function triggered periodically by the Cloud Scheduler and stores its state using FireStore. <br>
-(Alternatively everything could run as is on an e2-micro-instance)
+(Alternatively, everything could run as is on an e2-micro-instance)

 ## about the semester_id
 - ```-N000000015088000``` -> WiSe 21/22